Pedagogy: Maria Montessori

+Her first significant written work Il Metodo della Pedagogia Scientifica applicato all'educazione infantile nelle Case dei Bambini was published in 1909 in her native Italian and subsequently in English, in London and New York in 1912, as The Montessori Method: Scientific Pedagogy as Applied to Child Education in the Children's Houses.
+Her pedagogy developed within the context of her experience in her first Casa dei Bambini which was established on the 6 January 1907 in the San Lorenzo district of Rome with a mixed age group of 50 children aged two to seven.
+Her pedagogy developed within the mixed age classroom and relied on the use of self-correcting didactic materials, allowing self chosen and self directed work for the children, within a carefully prepared environment which allowed freedom of movement and beneficial peer-to-peer engagement.
+Of necessity, Montessori became a prodigious designer of cultural artefacts and didactic apparatus and she was granted a number of patents in London and New York over the course of two decades, the first being for her sandpaper letters and numbers patented in 1914.
+Montessori continued to develop her pedagogy through her life to encompass the entirety of the span between birth and early adulthood.
+She was instrumental in the establishment of UNESCO Institute for Lifelong Learning and was nominated three times for the Nobel Peace Prize.

 Eastern

 Confucius

 Confucius (551–479 BCE) stated that authority has the responsibility to provide oral and written instruction to the people under the rule, and "should do them good in every possible way."
 One of the deepest teachings of Confucius may have been the superiority of personal exemplification over explicit rules of behavior.
 His moral teachings emphasized self-cultivation, emulation of moral exemplars, and the attainment of skilled judgement rather than knowledge of rules.
 Other relevant practices in the Confucian teaching tradition include the Rite and its notion of body-knowledge as well as Confucian understanding of the self, one that has a broader conceptualization than the Western individual self.

 Pedagogical considerations

 Hidden curriculum

 A hidden curriculum refers to extra educational activities or side effect of an education, "[lessons] which are learned but not openly intended" such as the transmission of norms, values, and beliefs conveyed in the classroom and the social environment.